Peru Trekking Local Community Donations

 In August Nancy was back in Huaraz and we had a small celebration where Nancy presented the donation to Josue and his happy mum.

-Josue has undertaken an apprenticeship with a local carpenter and is producing beautiful hand made furniture and joinery.
-Thanks to his study fund he has been able to buy all his own tools and equipment and in the future he will be able to start his own cabinet making business.
+Update: Josue has undertaken an apprenticeship with a local carpenter and is producing beautiful hand made furniture and joinery.
+Thanks to his study fund he has been able to buy all his own tools and equipment and he has now started his own furniture making business

 A BIG Thank You To All Those Nice People !!